SemidoBee/Drying-dynamics-classification/ReadME.md

 # Physics-Augmented Deep Learning for Drying Dynamics Classification

-This repository contains the dataset and source code for reproducing the deep learning models, computational efficiency evaluation, and Explainable AI (XAI) analysis presented in our Advanced Science submission.
+This repository contains the dataset and source code for reproducing the deep learning models, computational efficiency evaluation, and Explainable AI (XAI) analysis presented in our small methods submission.

 ## 1. Repository Structure
 Please ensure the downloaded files are organized in the following structure before running the codes: